Ongoing Enablement Description

 • After implementation, ongoing tuning will be performed “on demand” to support the Customer’s environment.

-• Tuning may be initiated by the Customer by contacting a Delivery Manager, the Security Operations Center, or through the rqPortal.
+• Tuning may be initiated by the Customer by contacting a Customer Success Manager, the Security Operations Center, or through the rqPortal.

 • Integrated Technology rule tuning (as applicable) is based upon the capabilities allotted by the software manufacturer.
 For EDR and SIEM Technologies, rule tuning is limited to RQ created Content only.

 • Releases are aligned to calendar quarters

 • Each release includes upgrades and patches to existing Content/rules.
 Rules that have been deployed will be enhanced or patched during the quarterly release for the Log Sources